-PROMPTS CLIENT SCORE: • Tell me about your family's friends, extended family or NOTES other people in your life. • How often do you get together or chat with family friends? • When your family goes to doctor's appointments or meet with other professionals like that, what is that like? • Are there any people in your life that you feel are just using you, or someone else in your family? • Are there any of your family's closer friends that you feel are always asking you for money, smokes, drugs, food or anything like that? • Have you ever had people crash at your place that you did not want staying there? • Have you ever been threatened with an eviction or lost a place because of something that friends or extended family did in vour apartment? · Have you ever been concerned about not following your lease agreement because of friends or extended family?
+PROMPTS CLIENT SCORE: ott • Ha • Wi wi • Ar yo • Ar ar ar ar • Ha nc • Ha dii • Ha Il me about your family's friends, extended family or her people in your life.
+Sow often do you get together or chat with family friends? hen your family goes to doctor's appointments or meet ith other professionals like that, what is that like?
+The there any people in your life that you feel are just using bu, or someone else in your family?
+The there any of your family's closer friends that you feel re always asking you for money, smokes, drugs, food or hything like that?
+The there?
+The there?
+The there?
+The there?
+The there?
+The there?
+The there?
+The there?
+The the the the the the the the the the t NOTES use agreement because of friends of extended junity.
+SCORING 4 Any of the following: Currently homeless and would classify most of friend Friends, family or other people are placing security o impacting life, wellness, or safety In the past 90 days, left an exploitive, abusive or dep No friends or family and any family member demonstitution f housing at imminent risk, or rendent relationship 3 Any of the following: Currently homeless, and would classify some of frien In the past 90-180 days, left an exploitive, abusive or Friends, family or other people are having some negative housing stability No friends or family but all family members demonst Any family member is meeting new people with an in Any family member is reconnecting with previous fried experiencing difficulty advancing the relationship dependent relationship ative consequences on wellness or trate ability to follow social norms itention of forming friendships 2 Any of the following: □ Currently homeless, and would classify friends and fa □ More than 180 days ago, left an exploitive, abusive or □ Any family member is developing relationships with r them dependent relationship 1 Has been housed for less than 180 days, and family is e having no negative consequences on the individual's ho

-SCORING Any of the following: ☐ Currently homeless and would classify most of friends and family as homeless ☐ Friends, family or other people are placing security of housing at imminent risk, or 4 impacting life, wellness, or safety ☐ In the past 90 days, left an exploitive, abusive or dependent relationship ☐ No friends or family and any family member demonstrates an inability to follow social norms Anv of the following: ☐ Currently homeless, and would classify some of friends as housed, while some are homeless ☐ In the past 90-180 days, left an exploitive, abusive or dependent relationship ☐ Friends, family or other people are having some negative consequences on wellness or 3 housing stability □ No friends or family but all family members demonstrate ability to follow social norms ☐ Any family member is meeting new people with an intention of forming friendships ☐ Any family member is reconnecting with previous friends or family members, but experiencing difficulty advancing the relationship Any of the following: ☐ Currently homeless, and would classify friends and family as being housed 2 ☐ More than 180 days ago, left an exploitive, abusive or dependent relationship ☐ Any family member is developing relationships with new people but not yet fully trusting them ☐ Has been housed for less than 180 days, and family is engaged with friends or family, who are having no negative consequences on the individual's housing stability ☐ Has been housed for at least 180 days, and family is engaged with friends or family, who are having no negative consequences on the individual's housing stability
+■ Has been housed for at least 180 days, and family is engaged with friends or family, who are having no negative consequences on the individual's housing stability